The size of the fine Serena Williams incurred for hurting Wimbledon’s grass – $10,000 – raised some eyebrows.

 The Daily Mail reported earlier this month that Andy Murray and the British Lawn Tennis Association had been in “confidential talks” to help his comeback from hip surgery.

-True or not, the LTA has added two $100,000 Challengers to the calendar in May.
+the LTA has added two $100,000 Challengers to the calendar in May.

 Will Murray play?
 His last Challenger was in Oct.
 2005.